Application for this degree program is available through SOPHAS at www.sophas.org

 Students seeking the MPH degree must complete 45 credits of academic work with a minimum GPA of at least 3.0; earn no more than nine (9) credits bearing grades less than "B;" and complete the degree requirements within six year.
 This coursework is distributed as follows:

-18 CREDITS in core areas of public health: Students in all concentrations must take the following six core courses: Health Systems and Policy, Introduction to Biostatistics, Introduction to Environmental Health, Principles and Methods of Epidemiology, Public Health Essentials, and Social and Behavioral Health Sciences in Public Health.
+18 CREDITS in core areas of public health: Students in all concentrations must take the following six core courses: Health Systems and Policy, Introduction to Biostatistics, Introduction to Environmental Health, Principles and Methods of Epidemiology, Leadership and Management Essentials for Public Health, and Social and Behavioral Health Sciences in Public Health.
 Students must take and pass a quantitative skills assessment before registering for the core courses in Biostatistics and Epidemiology.
 We have designed a quantitative skill assessment screening test to help identify students who may have a weak math background or lack quantitative preparation.
 The assessment reviews basic quantitative skills and logic that is required in both the Biostatistics and the Epidemiology core courses.
 Based upon performance on the quantitative skills assessment, each student will be advised if he or she needs additional preparation prior to registering for the courses.

 15 - 18 CREDITS of courses required by the concentration: Students enrolled at the New Brunswick location may concentrate in one of the following areas: Biostatistics; Environmental Health Sciences; Epidemiology; Global Public Health; Health Systems & Policy; Public Health Nutrition; Occupational Safety & Health; or Social & Behavioral Health Sciences.
 Students enrolled at the Newark location may concentrate in Epidemiology, Public Health Nutrition; or Urban Public Health.
 To determine which courses are required for specific concentrations, please visit the Concentrations webpages.
 Because courses are specific for each concentration, it is essential that students meet with their advisors each semester to discuss specific course selections and to have their schedules approved.
 Please refer to the Academic Advisement section of the School of Public Health's catalog.